Alfredo2501/Get_Recently_Played_Spotify/README.md

 Finally, we can respond to the objectives declared at the beginning:
-* Download daily your personal content about music playback and create an structured data table.
+* *Download daily your personal content about music playback and create an structured data table.*

   The script get the daily content calling the service of the API Spotify and created 3 tables with this information.

-* The process must be 100% automatizate.
+* *The process must be 100% automatizate.*

-  In the section "How to use" shown below, explains the steps to automate the script.
+  In the section "Automatization of the script" shown below, explains the steps to automate the script.

-* What fact tables will you create and what will be the dimensional tables?
+* *What fact tables will you create and what will be the dimensional tables?*

   3 tables were created: 1 Fact table and 2 Dimensional tables